bnb-chain/BEPs/BEP8.md

 ## 5. Specification

 ### 5.1 Mini-BEP2 Token on Binance Chain
 A new module “miniToken” should be created for Mini-BEP2 token.
-The Mini-BEP2 token should be stored in an independent blockchain storage from BEP2 token, and new transaction types should be created for Mini-BEP2 token specifically.
+The Mini-BEP2 token should be stored in an independent blockchain storage from BEP2 token.
+Most BEP2 transaction types, including transfer/multisend, mint/burn and freeze/unfreeze will be reused by Mini-BEP2 token, except issue and list.
 The minimum amount of Mini-BEP2 Token in any of such transactions should be above a threshold in order to limit the number of Mini-BEP2 token holders and network resource consumption.
 Besides, the issue/listing fees are much cheaper than BEP2 token and the Mini-BEP2 token can be listed by the issuer directly without voting.

 ### 5.2 Mini-BEP2 Token Properties
 - Source Address: Source Address is the owner of the issued token.